RobertFurtuna10/BDD_Cucumber_Mega-Image/README.md

 # Mega Image - Java BDD Automation Testing with Cucumber

 ## Project Overview

-This project uses Selenium WebDriver for automated testing of the Mega Image website.
-It employs Cucumber for behavior-driven development (BDD) and follows a Page Object Model (POM) design pattern.
-The tests cover various functionalities, including home page interactions, user registration, search operations, and shopping cart management.
+This project utilizes **Selenium WebDriver** for automated testing of the Mega Image website, implementing **Cucumber** for behavior-driven development (BDD).
+It follows a **Page Object Model (POM)** design pattern to manage interactions with different pages efficiently.
+The tests cover a wide range of functionalities, including home page interactions, user registration, product search operations, and shopping cart management.

+By leveraging BDD, this project enhances communication between technical and non-technical stakeholders, making test scenarios understandable for all parties involved.

-# Project Dependencies and Requirements
+## Project Dependencies and Requirements

-## Dependencies
+### Dependencies

-This project uses Maven for dependency management.
-The following dependencies and their versions are specified in the `pom.xml` file:
+This project uses **Maven** for dependency management, and the following key dependencies are specified in the `pom.xml` file:

 - **Cucumber Java**: `4.2.6`
   - For writing and running Cucumber tests in Java.
 - **Cucumber JUnit**: `4.2.6`
-  - For integrating Cucumber with JUnit.
+  - For integrating Cucumber with JUnit for test execution.
 - **JUnit**: `4.12`
-  - For assertions and test framework.
+  - For assertions and managing test cases.
-- **Appium Java Client**: `4.1.2`
-  - For mobile application testing (if applicable).
+- **Selenium WebDriver**: To interact with web elements on the Mega Image website.
 - **WebDriverManager**: `5.9.1`
-  - For managing WebDriver binaries.
+  - Automatically manages WebDriver binaries for different browsers.

-## Project Requirements
+### Project Requirements

 To set up and run this project, ensure you have the following installed: